bmizepatterson/bmizepatterson.github.io/_posts/2018-09-24-the-javascript-regex.markdown

 MDN has a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp#Syntax" target="_blank">comprehensive list</a> of available flags.

 ## Using a regular expression in JS

+Defining your regular expression is one thing; using it to search and/or replace text is another.
+Thankfully, the JS RexExp object comes with several useful methods.

+### Testing for a match

+To test for a match, pass the string to be search into the RexExp::test() method.
+This method will return true if the regex matches the string, otherwise false.

+{%- highlight javascript -%}
+let expression = /blog/i;
+let match = expression.test('This blog is awesome!');   // Returns true
+{%- endhighlight -%}

+### Obtaining matched text

+If you need more information about a match than just *whether* it occurred, use the RexExp::exec() method.
+Calling exec() on a string will return `null` if no match is found.
+Otherwise, it will return an object with more information about the match.

+{%- highlight javascript -%}
+let expression = /blog/i;
+let match = expression.exec('This blog is awesome!');
+console.log(match.index);   // Prints 5, the position of the matched text console.log(match);         // Prints an array of matched strings
+{%- endhighlight -%}

+### String methods

+Note that the test() and exec() methods are called on the JavaScript RegExp object, and we pass in the string to be searched.
+Alternatively, we can call analogous methods *on the test string* and pass in a RexExp object.

+{%- highlight javascript -%}
+let expression = /blog/i;
+let string = 'This blog is awesome!';
+string.search(expression);      // Returns 5, the position of the matched text string.match(expression);       // Returns an array of matches

+let replaced = string.replace(expression, 'article');
+console.log(replaced);
+// Prints "This article is awesome!"
+{%- endhighlight -%}

 ## Regex Tools